Axelph237/Vega-Sector/- pages/Rules/Combat/Weapons.md

 After rolling to hit, a creature rolls all of its committed dice.
 For every failed point during the `stability` check, one dice of the creature's choice must be removed from the now rolled committed dice.
 Then, all remaining committed dice are totaled to determine the damage dealt.

 ### Running out of Ammo
 When a creature runs out of ammo (usually due to spending all of the dice in their `magazine` pool), they must take a reload action before attacking with this weapon again.
 A reload action has an exhaustion of one.
+Reloading refills the `magazine` pool back to its maximum with the weapon's `calibre` dice.